dodzcf/weather-app/README.md

 The files for this project can be found in the MASTER branch.

-On the top right, change the "main" into "master".
+On the top left, change the "main" into "master".